NeuroTechX/eeg-notebooks_v0.1/doc/setup_instructions_windows.md

-muse-lsl + eeg-notebooks windows installation + setup instructions
+# muse-lsl + eeg-notebooks windows installation + setup instructions

-a) Install miniconda
+## 1. Install miniconda

 Miniconda is a 'mini' version of the anaconda python distribution.

 Download the Windows miniconda installer from https://conda.io/miniconda.html (python 2.7 64-bit version)

 Tip: you can check your windows operating system type in the Control Panel → System and Security → System